 A chemotype (CT) is a designation that tells you that the species has different chemical constituents.
 This usually occurs because the plant is grown in a different area under a distinct climate that alters the chemistry.

-Chemotypes and species information is extremely important when you are selecting an oil for a specific condition.
+Chemotypes and species information is extremely important when you are selecting an oil.

-Remember, even though they may share some similar properties they are not at all the same.
+Remember, even though they may share some similar chemical constituents they are not at all the same.
 And they are used for different purposes.

 The most popular Melaleuca species are presented below: